-Facebook is one of the most important social media marketing sites in the world owing to a huge user base.
-Even though it has been 16 years since its launch, the platform is still growing in popularity among both individuals and businesses.
+Facebook is one of the most important social media marketing sites in the world, owing to a huge user base.
+Even though it has been 18 years since its launch, the platform is still growing in popularity among both individuals and businesses.
 This makes it an integral part of most marketers' social media marketing plans.
 And, if you still doubt its capabilities as a marketing channel, then these statistics will definitely change your mind.
-In this post, we will list 28 Facebook statistics that you should know in 2020.
+In this post, we list 33 Facebook statistics that you should know in 2022.
 So, let's get started.

 Facebook Corporate Statistics

-Facebook has offices in 70+ countries around the world.
-It also has 15 data centres globally.
+Meta (Facebook) has offices in 80+ cities around the world.
+It also has 17 data centers globally.

-There are over 48K employees working in different offices on Facebook around the world.
+There are over 68K employees working in different offices at Meta around the world.

 Global Usage Statistics

-Facebook had over 2.6 billion active monthly users, as of Q1, 2020.
+Facebook had over 2.9 billion active monthly users as of Q3, 2021.
 This makes it the biggest social networking site in the world.
 Also, the number of users almost doubled in the last five years, clearly indicating that it is still popular and relevant.

-A look at the top countries ranked by the number of Facebook users shows that it is quite popular in Asia.
+A look at the top countries ranked by the number of Facebook users shows that it is quite popular in Asia and South America.

-A majority of Facebook users are aged between 25 and 34 than any other age bracket.
+There are more Facebook users aged between 25 and 34 than any other age bracket.
 People aged between 18 and 24 form the second-largest segment of Facebook users, followed by those in the 35-to-44 bracket.

 This indicates that Facebook is popular among young and middle-aged people, but not as much with teenagers and older people.

-As of Q1, 2020, over 1.7 billion people use Facebook daily.
-These represent ~67% of the monthly active users of the platform, showing that most users of Facebook are active users.
+As of Q3, 2021, over 1.9 billion people use Facebook daily.
+These represent ~65% of the monthly active users of the platform, showing that most users of Facebook are active users.

 According to Facebook, users share over 100 billion messages on a daily basis.
 Also, the number of Stories shared on the platform is over 1 billion.

-78% of Facebook users access the platform using only their mobile phones and 20% use both mobile and desktop devices.
+81.8% of Facebook users access the platform using only their mobile phones, and 16.7% use both mobile and desktop devices.
 A whopping 98.5% access Facebook utilizing some form of mobile device.

 What marketers can learn from this is that they need to make their Facebook content and ads mobile-friendly.